 Traditional banks might have massively accelerated their digital transformation in 2020 - they’re only at 1% of the digital game.
 Or so says speaker, author and self-proclaimed troublemaker Chris Skinner.
 On podcast episode 5, he joined our CEO to talk about the state of digital banking today, and why it took a pandemic for digital transformation to finally take off.
 Read or listen on to learn how today’s banks can become much (much!) better at digital.

-How to get Digital Banking right for 2021 and beyond
+How to get Digital Banking right in 2022

 1. Make technology a central part of your business model